cyberbotics/webots/docs/guide/web-animation.md

   * `play`: if false, the animation will be paused, otherwise it will be played.
   * `mobileDevice`: boolean variable specifying if the application is running on a mobile device.
 * `resize()`: automatically resize the web-component.
+* `updateNode(nodeId, field, value, render)`: Update the value of a webotsjs node.
+The value is updated only on the web side, do not used with simulation.
+  * `nodeId`: the id of the node (for example: 113).
+  * `field`: the field to update.
+Supported field are: `translation`, `rotation` and the diverse `colors`.
+  * `value`: the new value to be set, in `WbVector3.js` or `WbVector4.js` format.
+  * `render`: a boolean that indicates whether the function should render once or not once the modifications are applied.

 ### Limitations